earthwise01/SnowySMBU/README.md

 Q: Is this legal?

-A: As long as you use your game backup of NSMBU dumped from your Wii U, This is legal.
+A: As long as you use your game backup of NSMBU dumped from your Wii U or you use the SDCafiine version of Snowy, This is legal.
 No game roms are being distributed here.

 ----------------------------------
           Other Stuff